IIIF/api/source/api/presentation/3.0/index.md

 ##  3. Resource Properties

 This specification defines properties in five distinct areas.
 Most of the properties may be associated with any of the resource types described above, and may have more than one value.
-The property relates to the resource that it is associated with, so a `description` property on a Manifest is a description of the object, whereas a `description` property on a Canvas is a description of that particular page or view of the object.
+The property relates to the resource that it is associated with, so a `description` property on a Manifest is a description of the object, whereas a `description` property on a Canvas is a description of that particular view.

 The requirements for the use of the properties are summarized in [Appendix B][appendixB].